 From the measurements, the following parameters will be determined:

 4. Flame spread (4 hours)

-The physical mechanisms controlling flame spread will be described on the basis of a lateral flame spread test.
+The physical mechanisms controlling flame spread will be described on the basis of a lateral flame spread test (LIFT).
 The demonstration will emphasize the following aspects:

 - Materials properties: influence of a material thermal and chemical properties on the rate of spread (liquid:solid, high density:low density, charring: non-charring, melting:non-melting)

 - Orientation: upward, downward, horizontal, lateral

 5. Pool fires (4-8 hours)

 The evolution of the burning rate and fire dynamics of fire plumes as a function of different parameters will be established, using open pool fires.
 Empirical and analytical formulations will be validated for various fire sizes with respect to characteristic parameters, i.e.:

 - Centreline temperatures

 - Entrainment rates